dushshantha/CarND-Project5/README.md

 #### Sliding Window Search

 In the code cell x I adapted find_cars() function from the lesson to perform the Sliding window search in a given section of the image to look for cars.
 This function performs a HOG feature extraction from the entire image once and the sliding window in a given section of the image to detect cars.
 I also agregate Spacial binning and Color Histogram feature extraction for each window.
 This function returns the rectangles that are classified to be possibles cars and an image with these rectangles drawn on the original image just for debug purposes.
 I then use drawFinal() function that applies heatmap function and then I apply a labeling to the heatmap to identify individual cars in the image.
+The Heatmap helps me to identify the locations of the cars on the screen ad then I apply a threshold to remove false possitives from the images to get the bounding boxes.
+I then apply labelling function to create the bounding boxes which helps me get rid multiple detections.

 Below example images show the transformation applied to a test image.